Something about our Facilitators

-We are passionate about our program and we do our utmost to create a safe space for everyone attending our meetings.
+We are passionate about our program and we do our best to create a safe space for everyone attending our meetings.

 Clarence McCorkle

 Clarence has been with our organization since August 2018.
-He supported people in the USA, running the huge 100-200 person Monday SROL online meeting until 2020.
+He supported people in the USA, facilitating the huge 100-200 person Monday SROL online meeting with Dennis Rosenfeld and "Zircon" until 2020.
 He then joined our local team to help us build our networks and community in the Toronto region.
-He has been running a weekly SMART closed for clients Men's group for seven years at his workplace.
-He facilitated the first weekly CAMH in-person meeting for five years.
-Having worked with Zoom in the at SRUS he helped us immensely when we had to put together the online community during COVID-19.
+He has been running a weekly SMART closed for clients Men's group since 2018 at his workplace St. Michaels Homes.
+He facilitated 120 weekly CAMH in-person meetings for five years.
+Having worked with Zoom in with SRUS he helped us immensely when we switched the in-person meetings to the online platform for our community during COVID-19.
 He now is mentoring and co hosting at the in-person CAMH meeting.
 And he is also on the back up team to fill in for others when necessary.
 We are very grateful to him for his commitment and dedication to this community.
 SMART Toronto would not exist to this capacity without Clarence.

 Brian Cope Appreciation Mention

 Brian has been living a clear headed lifeform alcohol for over sixteen years and eleven years from nicotine.
 He dabbled in 12 Step modalities with anger, resistance and an unsurprising record of failure. for many years By 2008 he decided to embrace the step approach and left alcohol behind.
 Always an independent thinker, he abandoned step work when he found Cynthia's SMART meeting in 2012.
 He started his first meeting in 2013 at Alpha House, a men's interim recovery house and then went on to found the first SMART group designated as 2SLGBTQTIA+ welcoming held in the heart of the city at The 519.
 He then went on to start another meeting which he facilitated at CAMH for two years.
 When the pandemic restrictions were lifted he relaunched the in-person meeting shifting the location to HQ on Bay Street downtown.
 His presence in the 2SLGBTQTIA+ community and in many hospitals and mental health and addiction agencies greatly expanded awareness of SMART Recovery.
-All in all, Brian facilitated over 1200 in person and online meetings.
-He helped and supported up to 4000 individuals over a period of ten years.
-We were sad to lose him when he retired from facilitation late in 2024.
-We are grateful for his contribution to our community and he will be missed.
+All in all, Brian facilitated over 800 in person and online meetings.
+He helped and supported thousands of individuals over a period of ten years.
+We were very sad to lose him when he retired from facilitation late in 2024.
+We will always be grateful for his contribution to our community.
+He will be missed.

 Volunteer Mentor Support

-Clarence M, Lee P, Amber W, Brandon F, Greg J, Jim M, Taras I, Laura P, Gordon M, Jorge S, Corey C.
+Clarence M, Lee P, Amber W, Brandon F, Greg J, Jim M, Taras I, Laura P, Gordon M, Jorge S, Corey C, Desi C, Ash D., Lisa H.

-These are the folks who have completed our training and help at online and in-person meetings.
-Some have facilitated meetings in the past, and support as co hosts or they are serving on the back up team for current meetings.
+These are the folks who help at online and in-person meetings.
+Some have completed the training and have facilitated meetings in the past, and support as co hosts or they are serving on the back up team for current meetings.
+Others are helpers who we can rely on to help out at meetings.
 They are also present for first time facilitators to offer support as they start up new meetings.
 We appreciate their commitment and our hearts are full of gratitude for their service in the SMART Toronto community..

 Michael M

-Volunteer Meeting Facilitator Wednesday Family & Friends Support at 7 pm
+Volunteer Online Meeting Facilitator, Wednesday Family and Friends Support at 7 pm.

 Jonathan D